Guided Learning Path

 Configuration matrix, endpoint reference, starter zip endpoint design, and troubleshooting.

-Docs prioritize safe defaults: explicit CORS origin, strong JWT secret, controlled error exposure, health probes, and release reproducibility.
+Docs prioritize safe defaults: explicit CORS, strong JWT secrets, and health probes by default.